OwenHan10/OwenHan10.github.io/_pages/about.md

 Graduate Study
 ------
 During my study in the Master of Applied Science program, I focused on the respiratory signal analysis including vital signs extraction from radar signal, signal quality evaluation and abnormal respiratory pattern identification based on time-domain features.
 I published a conference paper in EMBC 2020 as a second author based on the hospital project research, and my main contribution is develop an algorithm to evaluate the collected breathing signal's quality and prove my coauthor's work of body tracking works well.
+The paper can be found here.

 My master thesis (2021) is about developing a abnormal respiratory pattern simulation model, implement shapelet-based time series classification in respiratory pattern classification and develop a high-precision and a high-recall model.
+The thesis can be found here.

 PhD Study
 ------